zohra009/manipulating-hashes-prework/README.md

 #  => ["chocolate", "vanilla"]
 ```

 How can we add a flavor to the list?
-Well, `:favorite_icecream_flavors` is an array, we we can use the same syntax as above to access that array along with our old friend, the `<<`, shovel method, to add an item to the array.
+Well, `:favorite_icecream_flavors` is an array, so we can use the same syntax as above to access that array along with our old friend `<<` (the shovel method) to add an item to the array.
 Let's take a look:

 ```ruby
 contacts["Jon Snow"][:favorite_icecream_flavors] << "mint chip"